starlingx-staging/stx-packaging/README.md

 ## Acknowledgments

-STX community for great feedback during the conseption of this POC
+STX community for great feedback during the conception of this POC